 Gloucester County Online (Gloucester County, NJ)

 Bio.com (written by Carol Ford)

 The Evening Tribune (Hornell, NY)

 Radio Legend Bob Crane Found His Groove in Hornell

 Carol Ford Discusses Bob Crane and His New Biography

 Bob Crane, Former WICC Host, Up for National Radio Hall of Fame

-To hear segments of "The Bob Crane Show," including commercials, skits, music, and celebrity interviews as aired over KNX, KMPC, and the U.S. Armed Forces Radio Network (1950s-1970s), be sure to check out our blog!
+To hear segments of "The Bob Crane Show," including commercials, skits, music, and celebrity interviews as aired over KNX, KMPC, and the U.S. Armed Forces Radio Network (1950s-1970s), be sure to check out our blog and YouTube Channel!